NegatioN/BattleRiteStats/_characters/thorn.md

       icon: d33ad2a139ec3194e9ba84e1d2d6e3f4
       name: Branch Out
       type: offense
-    - color: green
+    - color: blue
-      description: Each enemy hit by Burrow grants you a Shield that absorbs up to 14 damage for 3.
+      description: Burrow causes you to become invisible for the duration.
       icon: 297830658f259844cb3ce7d0711f15d8
-      name: Fearsome Uprootal
+      name: Deep Burrow
-      type: survival
+      type: utility
     - color: red
       description: Moving under an enemy during Burrow sends impaling roots upwards, dealing 10 damage to the enemy after a 0.4 delay.
       icon: 297830658f259844cb3ce7d0711f15d8
       name: Impaling Roots
       type: offense
-    - color: teal
+    - color: red
-      description: Thorns reduces target's damage and healing output by 20 for 1.5.
+      description: Burrow underground at the end of Dead Roots.
+The Burrow lasts for up to 1.25.
-      icon: 3bf2758e82cebed44856097532c5dd9b
+      icon: 1ab62461fd3d7784f99630bc3350498c
-      name: Neurotoxin
+      name: No Escape
-      type: support
+      type: offense
     - color: red
       description: Entangle deals 8 damage over its duration.
 Reduces cooldown of Entangling Roots by 1.5.
       icon: 0939b3a016f47504e99e00148489743b
       name: Sinister Sap
       type: offense
-    winrate: '60.0'
+    winrate: '76.3'
 description: "Ancient folklore speaks of Thorn, the destructive apparition.
 Using\
   \ its network of thorn-covered roots, it would whip, rupture and drain the life\
   \ out of any living thing indiscriminately.
 Some say Thorn is just a story to keep\